michaelneale/facebook_template/README.md

 ## To build this locally:

-In the maven_template directory, open a command line, and invoke maven by typing "mvn package" to build the war file, then deploy it on cloudbees typing:
+In the facebook_template directory, open a command line, and invoke maven by typing "mvn package" to build the war file, then deploy it on cloudbees typing:

     bees app:deploy -t tomcat -a MYAPP_ID target/*.war